In D.C., Group Of Protesters Breaks Windows; Police Use Pepper Spray

 An inauguration protest in Washington, D.C., turned confrontational on Friday, as several hundred black-clad protesters broke windows and police responded with pepper spray and a concussive device.

-The violence broke out in Northwest D.C., not directly along the parade route.
+Much of the violence broke out in Northwest D.C., not directly along the parade route.
+During clashes between police and protesters there, officers have used pepper spray in attempts to contain the protests, reports Patrick Madden of member station WAMU.

-Patrick Madden, a reporter for member station WAMU, reports that protesters were running through streets, breaking windows with hammers and knocking over trash cans.
+Patrick says that earlier in the day, protesters were running through streets, breaking windows with hammers and knocking over trash cans.

 He says police, some wearing riot gear, chased the protesters on motorcycles and used the pepper spray and an unidentified concussive device to subdue the demonstration.